arun98aol/patient-trial-match-scispacy-rag/README.md

 ### Functions

 - **llm_apis.py:**
-  - This module contains functions that call LLM APIs (e.g., OpenAI's GPT or Mistral API) to help interpret trial criteria when they are not easily interpretable using traditional logic.
+  - This module contains functions that call LLM APIs (e.g., OpenAI's GPT or Mistral API) to help interpret trial criteria when they are not easily interpretable using traditional logic. **The call_openai_api function decides which API is used (Azure/OpenAI) incase you need to modify that.
+Additionally, the 'patient_trial_matcher.py' file defines which api is used OpenAI or Mistral incase you need to change that.**

 - **patient_trial_matcher.py:**
   - The main logic for matching patients to clinical trials.
 This function integrates rule-based matching, LLM-assisted checks, and generates output in JSON format.